Party popper

 0 Followers

-Nate joined OC Media as an editor with experience from The Kyiv Independent, where he covered Ukraine, Russia, and the South Caucasus.
+Nate joined OC Media as an editor after a year at The Kyiv Independent, where he covered Ukraine, Russia, and the South Caucasus.
 He has a background in grant writing and reporting on post-Soviet geopolitics, with a focus on conflict-sensitive journalism and human rights.

 A mandarin tree.
 For illustrative purposes.
 Via Wikimedia Commons.